FACTBOX-Key political risks to watch in Brazil

 ROUSSEFF'S HEALTH

-Concerns over Rousseff's health have faded but remain on investors' radar screens since her hospitalization and lengthy recovery from pneumonia in May.
-Such concerns first surfaced in April 2009 when she announced she was being treated for lymphoma.
+Rousseff's hospitalization and her lengthy recovery from pneumonia in May renewed concerns over her health, which first surfaced in April 2009 when she announced she was being treated for lymphoma.
 [ID:nN01161483] [ID:nN12259498]

 She has been given a clean bill of health by doctors but is reported to also suffer from diabetes, hypothyroidism, and high blood pressure.
-Were Rousseff's health to worsen, markets could slump due to uncertainty over economic policy under Vice President Michel Temer.
+Rousseff's health is on investor radar screens.
+Were it to worsen, markets could slump due to uncertainty over economic policy under Vice President Michel Temer.
 (Editing by Kieran Murray)